RichardoC/image-passthrough-sigbovik-2024/README.md

-# go-example
+# Exploring the Viability of Utilising Multi-Modal GPTModels with Local Hardware for Image Text Detection - Richard Tweed - SIGBOVIK2024.

+Source code and pdf of this paper, and code for the proxy referenced.

-A minimal Go application for [fly.io Getting Started](https://fly.io/docs/getting-started/golang/) documentation and tutorials.
+Based on [fly.io Getting Started](https://fly.io/docs/getting-started/golang/) documentation and tutorials.

-To get started:

-1. clone this repo
-2. `flyctl launch`
-3. view the deployed app with flyctl open